 Tip 6: Land safely

 When the airplane is landing, take care to be facing forward and brace your head gently against the back of your seat.
 Landings can be rough and the braking quite aggressive, so it is best to ensure your neck isn’t rotated and has some support.

 Tip 7: Drink!

 Finally… HYDRATE!
 Dry air, salty foods, and alcoholic beverages can all contribute to significant dehydration, as does the heavily climate-controlled environment.
 Did you know that on a 10-hour flight, people will lose on average over 1.5 L of water?
 Drink at least two glasses of water every hour of flight, and if you plan on enjoying an adult beverage, add an extra glass of water for each alcoholic beverage consumed.
 Bringing your own water bottle is the easiest way to stay hydrated, and most flight attendants are happy to keep your bottle topped off during the flight.
 Dehydration can lead to the amplification of jet-lag, water retention (hello swollen ankles!), skin dryness, and general malaise.
-It may also affect your immune system and increase your susceptibility to bugs while travelling, and no one wants to spend their holidays stuck in bed fighting a cold or flu.
+It may also increase your susceptibility to bugs while travelling, and no one wants to spend their holidays stuck in bed fighting a cold.